Machine Learning for Physics Enthusiasts

 If you use or reference material from this collection, please cite as:

 Borzou, Ardavan.
 2025.
-Machine Learning for Physicists: Research Notes.
+Machine Learning for Physics Enthusiasts.
 CompuFlair. https://compu-flair.com/ml-for-physicists

 BibTeX: